Rudd-O/ansible-samples/roles/spectrum2/README.md

 log out of your XMPP server, and then log into it again in 15 minutes.
 You should receive a notification that your Google Hangouts contacts are being added to your XMPP account's roster.

+Repeat the same process for the other transports.

 That's it!